Is an MBA good for a career change? Many UQ alumni would say so. And Suzanne Wood is one of them.

 During her studies, Suzanne also learned that switching careers while pursuing an MBA was more common than she first thought.

-In fact, UQ MBA Director Associate Professor Nicole Hartley has revealed 80% of UQ MBA students change career during their studies or shortly after graduation.
+In fact, UQ MBA Director Professor Nicole Hartley has revealed 80% of UQ MBA students change career during their studies or shortly after graduation.
 This mirrors a wider national trend.
-While the job mobility rate has stabilised since the pandemic, 1.1 million people changed jobs during the year ending February 2024 (Australian Bureau of Statistics, Job Mobility, 2024).
+1.1 million people changed jobs during the year ending February 2025 (Australian Bureau of Statistics, Job Mobility, 2025).

 After completing the MBA, Suzanne used her skills and experience in the health industry to launch a consulting career.
 She started a 12-month project with the Royal Flying Doctors Service, Queensland Transformation Program.